vitejs/vite/rfcs/README.md

     - Build consensus and integrate feedback in the discussion thread.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

+3. If the proposal receives non-trivial interest from community members and generally positive feedback, you can prepare a Pull Request:

+    - Fork the Vite Core repo.
+    - Create your proposal as `rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).
+    - Submit a pull request.
+Make sure to link to the discussion thread.

-3. Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vite.
+4. Eventually, the [core team](https://vitejs.dev/team.html) will decide whether the RFC is a candidate for inclusion in Vite.

-    - An RFC can be modified based upon feedback from the [core team] and community.
+    - An RFC can be modified based upon feedback from the [core team](https://vitejs.dev/team.html) and community.
 Significant modifications may trigger a new final comment period.
     - An RFC may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the [core team] should then mark the RFC as `rejected`.
     - An RFC may be accepted at the close of its final comment period.
 A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'accepted'.

-> Note that different from Vue or React's RFC process, Vite uses GitHub discussions exclusively instead of pull requests.
+## Rationale for using both a Discussion and a PR for the RFC process

+Even if there is more complexity with having both a PR and a Discussion, there are many benefits:

+- The RFC PR is needed to add the final version to the `rfcs` folder.
+- It lets the RFC author work with their setup to create and edit the RFC instead of the GitHub discussion UI.
+- Git history of editions which is better than the discussion comment history.
+- Review tools over the RFC text (commenting on a line, include a suggestion to fix a typo or a bug in an example).
+We can then move noisy comments unrelated to the RFC design discussion to the PR.
+- Ability to add the PR to milestones and it to the [Team Board](https://github.com/orgs/vitejs/projects/1) when it is ready for acceptance review.

+> **Note**
+> It is important for the RFC author and contributors to use the RFC PR review tools only to improve the RFC text (typos, bugs in code examples, clarity of an explanation).
+All design and trade-off discussions must happen in the RFC Discussion.

 ## Details on Accepted RFCs